-Based on the Governance Rating score: FOR when the Company receives one of the lowest two scores on the Governance Rating; AGAINST otherwise.
+Based on the overall Governance Score: FOR when the Company receives one of the lowest two scores; AGAINST otherwise.

-Risk Oversight Committee/Public Policy Committee
+Risk Oversight Committee / Public Policy Committee

 Shareholder proposals requesting a report, at reasonable cost, omitting proprietary or legally privileged information, discussing the merits of establishing a risk oversight board committee to oversee the Company's policies including human rights, environment, domestic governmental regulations, foreign affairs and international relations affecting the Company's business.
-Based on the Governance Rating score: FOR when the Company receives one of the lowest two scores on the Governance Rating; AGAINST otherwise.
+Based on the overall Governance Score: FOR when the Company receives one of the lowest two scores; AGAINST otherwise.